satsangatech/nostr-chess/README.md

-# Rooky Chess Protocol
+# NostrChess Protocol

-Rooky is a protocol for sharing chess games and annotations using the Nostr protocol.
+NostrChess is a protocol for sharing chess games and annotations using the Nostr protocol.
 It allows users to publish, share, and view chess games in a decentralized and secure manner.

-Rooky extends NIP-64, using PGN format for the chess data interoperability.
+NostrChess extends NIP-64, using PGN format for the chess data interoperability.

 ## Features

-### Rooky Core
+### NostrChess Core

 The main library `rooky-core` provides the common structures and definition to create Nostr messages with PGN  content.
 It uses the `shakmaty` and `pgn-reader` crates to provide